Eason, Ahmed lead Washington over Arizona 51-27 - WHIZ News

-The first was a 39-yard completion to Jordan Chin over the middle of the field and the second was a 22-yard touchdown to Aaron Fuller on a ball that was perfectly placed over Fuller’s shoulder and led him into the front corner of the end zone.
+The first was a 39-yard completion to Jordan Chin over the middle of the field and the second was the 22-yarder to Fuller that led him into the corner of the end zone, just inside the pylon.

+If was quite the offensive performance after a rough first half.
+Washington finished with 207 yards rushing, including 106 yards by Sean McGrew and another 95 from Ahmed.

+“Credit to the kids,” Washington coach Chris Petersen said.
+“There wasn’t a lot to say.
+They just knew it wasn’t good enough.
+We couldn’t get into any sort of rhythm.
+We’d have a penalty, a false start, or wouldn’t make a play.

 Arizona (4-2, 2-1) had its four-game win streak snapped.
 Khalil Tate threw for 184 yards, one touchdown and one interception.
 He couldn’t find any of his usual running room and finished with minus-28 yards on the ground.